 - Place the cocoa in a cup or small bowl with about 2 tablespoons of hot water, and mix until the cocoa has dissolved.

 - Add the cocoa to the butter and sugar, and stir until the mixture is even in color.

 When the cake is cool it is ready to ice.
 You are going to use it upside-down, so if the top is very raised, use a very sharp knife to cut the top off and make it flat.
 (Again don’t worry too much about getting this exact, because the buttercream covers a multitude of mistakes!)

-Spread the frosting thickly over the cake with a palate knife (or any table knife will do if you don’t have a palate knife).
+Spread the frosting thickly over the cake with a palette knife (or any table knife will do if you don’t have a palette knife).
 You don’t have to be too careful about this, as it should look rough!